GylanSalih/Website-Portfolio/Readme.md

 <img alt="Views" title="Views" src="https://skillicons.dev/icons?i=js,html,css"/>
 </p>

-Lookbook: Beta / Release = 1.0
+Beta / Release = 1.0 (After 100 Updates)
+Lookbook:

+// Problems:
+1. I would like to install a Pokemon holo effect instead of normal glare, unfortunately I'm not experienced enough yet.
+2. the visualization of single card text information (/Pages/portfolio.html) with black and white Toggle (Dont know yet what to do xD)..

 Updates / Fixes:

     0.0.1 - Portfolio and Personal Website
         - Began the development of the Portfolio/Home section.